Wriar/Cisco-Provisioning-Server/README.md

 Cisco Provisioning Manager (CPM) is a cutting-edge open-source solution designed to revolutionize the management and remote control of multiple Cisco Phones from a single workstation.
 It offers a highly efficient HTTP provisioning system for Cisco endpoints, making it easier than ever to handle device configurations.
 </p>

+> [!TIP]
+> If you are encountering an error with ``bcrypt`` when starting the application, the error is NOT a problem with this repo's code.
+Please cleanly reinstall bCrypt before trying again.
+>
 ## Features
 - **Built-In HTTP Server:** Enjoy a seamless plug-and-play replacement for traditional slow TFTP software (TFTPd, etc), streamlining your provisioning process.